 Contact details for the Housing Ombudsman

-6.3 Where resident’s the resident raises additional complaints during the investigation, these will be incorporated into the stage one response if they are relevant, if the stage one response has not been issued.
+6.3 Where the resident raises additional complaints during the investigation, these will be incorporated into the stage one response if they are relevant, if the stage one response has not been issued.
 Where the stage one response has been issued, or it would unreasonably delay the response, the complaint will be logged as a new complaint.

 Where the problem is a recurring issue, we will consider any older reports as part of the background to the complaint if this will help to resolve the issue.